aksaeri/scaleuptoolkit/pages/research.md

 ## What are people's experiences and behaviours in response to the novel coronavirus (COVID-19)?

-We are conducting a research project to understand why citizens do/don’t enact key public health behaviours (e.g., handwashing, compliance with social distancing directives) that can slow the spread of the novel coronavirus.
-We have more than 100 international researchers working with us on this project.

-Our project is supporting COVID-19 policy and messaging decisions made by people working in government and public health.
+The Survey of COVID-19 Responses to Understand Behaviour (SCRUB) project aims to provide current and future policy makers with actionable insights into public attitudes and behaviours relating to the COVID-19 pandemic.

-We are conducting a “living survey” -- with both repeated cross-sectional and longitudinal sampling -- to track behaviour and its determinants over time.
+Building on the COSMO project, a WHO/Europe initiative - we are running a “living survey” -- with both repeated cross-sectional and longitudinal sampling -- running throughout the pandemic.
+In this survey we track relevant protective behaviours, (e.g., handwashing and social distancing) their variations by demographic and location, and their determinants.
+We also test interventions.

-Each time the survey is updated with new data, we are generating an updated report about the prevalence of protective behaviours, their most important drivers or barriers, a break-down by key demographics, and trends over time.

-Our vision for this project is an international and continuously-updated dataset that can provide local insights to help government and public health officials make better decisions to fight against the novel coronavirus.

-If you are interested in participating, please complete [the Google form](https://forms.gle/ZA8ZQCU2aGYS31QJA).
+After each wave of data collection, we generate and disseminate an updated report.

+We have about 120 international collaborators, and are supporting country teams in setting up local versions of SCRUB.
+More than 4000 people across 40 countries have completed the first and second waves of data collection.

+Participate in the SCRUB study or read more about how to access the open science data at https://www.scrubcovid19.org

 ## What works to reduce dietary consumption of animal products?